allthingslinux/tux/docs/content/reference/docs/templates/command-template.md

 Only include this section if the command uses flags (flag converter).
 If no flags exist, remove this entire section.

+IMPORTANT: Flags are optional named options that modify command behavior.
+They are NOT core parameters like `member` or `reason` - those belong in Parameters.
+Flags use flag syntax: `-silent`, `-purge`, `-duration`, etc.

 Create a table listing all flags, then provide detailed descriptions for each.
 -->